Building Matter Smart Home Devices 101

 Matter 1.2 Device Types

-Matter 1.2 is the latest version of the Matter specification, released in October 2023.
+Matter 1.2 Matter specification was released in October 2023.
 It supports nine additional device types, enhancing interoperability, simplicity, and security.
 These device types are:

 1. Refrigerators: Beyond monitoring temperature, it’s compatible with deep freezers, wine, and kimchi fridges.